Sign in or start a free trial to avail of this feature.

 To save some time, I'll complete this for the remaining three boxes off camera.
-I now have the text completed for each box in my org chart.
+I now have the text completed for each box on my org chart.
 Now let's start adding the photographs.
-We'll start with John Dent on the right, so I'll select the photograph and bring it into the box.
+We'll start with John Dent on the right, So I'll select the photograph and bring it into the box.

-Let's select both the box and the photograph.
+Let's select both the box and the photograph, and align object center.

 Select both her and the box and align object center.

-Next I'll take Alex Hall, align center with his box, and I'll complete once more for John McDuff.
+Next I'll take Alex Hall, align center with his box.

-Once we have a box complete, let's group the photograph with the box to avoid any errors when removing around objects.
+Once we have a box complete, let's group the photograph with the box, to avoid any errors when we're moving around objects.

 Let's group John McDuff again and align bottom with another box.